What Adventists Believe About the Trinity

 The meaning of the word one in the Bible helps us understand the Trinity

-The word for one (echad) in Deuteronomy 6:4 can actually refer to a plurality instead of a single whole.
+The Hebrew word for one (echad) in Deuteronomy 6:4 can actually refer to a plurality instead of a single whole.
 Plurality in the sense of several parts of a single unit that are in perfect harmony.

 Let’s take this apart by looking at how the same word has been used in other Bible verses.